Who Was John Wayne Gacy?

 Well-liked in his community, Gacy organized cultural gatherings and was active in political organizations and the Jaycees civic group.
 He was married and divorced twice and had two biological children (in addition to two stepdaughters).

-Gacy was a member of a Chicago-area "Jolly Joker" clown club and frequently performed in clown attire and makeup at children's parties, charity fundraisers and other events.
-When he killed, he sometimes dressed as his alter egos "Pogo the Clown" or "Patches the Clown."
+Gacy was a member of a Chicago-area "Jolly Joker" clown club and frequently performed in clown attire and makeup at children's parties, charity fundraisers and other events as his alter egos "Pogo the Clown" or "Patches the Clown."

 The “Killer Clown" sometimes lured his victims with the promise of construction work or some other ruse, and then captured, sexually assaulted, tortured and eventually strangled most of them with his hands or with rope.